Gilgit-Baltistan: Early history

 In mid-600s, Gilgit came under Chinese suzerainty after the fall of the Western Turkic Khaganate to Tang military campaigns in the region.
 In the late 600s CE, the rising Tibetan Empire wrestled control of the region from the Chinese.
 However, faced with growing influence of the Umayyad Caliphate and then the Abbasid Caliphate to the west, the Tibetans were forced to ally themselves with the Islamic caliphates.
 The region was then contested by Chinese and Tibetan forces, and their respective vassal states, until the mid-700s.
 Rulers of Gilgit formed an alliance with the Tang Chinese, and held back the Arabs with their help.

 Between 644 and 655, Navasurendrāditya-nandin became king of the Palola Sāhi dynasty in Gilgit.
-Numerous Sanskrit inscriptions, including the Danyor Rock Inscriptions, were discovered to be from his reign.
+Numerous Sanskrit inscriptions, including the Danyor Rock Inscriptions, are discovered to be from his reign.
 In the late 600s and early 700s, Jayamaṅgalavikramāditya-nandin was king of Gilgit.

 According to Chinese court records, in 717 and 719 respectively, delegations of a ruler of Great Palola (Baltistan) named Su-fu-she-li-ji-li-ni (蘇弗舍利支離泥 (sūfúshèlìzhīlíní)) reached the Chinese imperial court.
 By at least 719/720, Ladakh (Mard) became part of the Tibetan Empire.
 By that time, Buddhism was practised in Baltistan, and Sanskrit was the written language.

 In 720, the delegation of Surendrāditya (蘇麟陀逸之 (sūlíntuóyìzhī)) reached the Chinese imperial court.
 He was referred to in Chinese records as the king of Great Palola; however, it is unknown if Baltistan was under Gilgit rule at the time.
-The Chinese emperor also granted the ruler of Cashmere, Chandrāpīḍa ("Tchen-fo-lo-pi-li"), the title of "King of Cashmere".
 By 721/722, Baltistan had come under the influence of the Tibetan Empire.

 In 721–722, the Tibetan army attempted but failed to capture Gilgit or Bruzha (Yasin Valley).
 By this time, according to Chinese records, the king of Little Palola was Mo-ching-mang (沒謹忙 (méijǐnmáng)).
 He had visited the Tang court requesting military assistance against the Tibetans.
 Between 723 and 728, the Korean Buddhist pilgrim Hyecho passed through this area.
 In 737/738, Tibetan troops under the leadership of Minister Bel Kyesang Dongtsab of Emperor Me Agtsom took control of Little Palola.
 By 747, the Chinese army under the leadership of the ethnic-Korean commander Gao Xianzhi had recaptured Little Palola.
 Great Palola was subsequently captured by the Chinese army in 753 under military Governor Feng Changqing.
 However, by 755, due to the An Lushan rebellion, the Tang Chinese forces withdrew and were no longer able to exert influence in Central Asia or in the regions around Gilgit-Baltistan.
 The control of the region was left to the Tibetan Empire.
 They referred to the region as Bruzha, a toponym that is consistent with the ethnonym "Burusho" used today.
 Tibetan control of the region lasted until late-800s CE.

-Turkic tribes practising Zoroastrianism arrived in Gilgit during the 7th century, and founded the Trakhan dynasty in Gilgit.